Shopify/shopify-api-ruby/docs/usage/oauth.md

 For more information on authenticating a Shopify app please see the [Types of Authentication](https://shopify.dev/docs/apps/auth#types-of-authentication) page.

 ## Session Persistence
-Session persistence is depreciated from the `ShopifyAPI` library gem since [version 12.3.0](https://github.com/Shopify/shopify-api-ruby/blob/main/CHANGELOG.md#version-1230).
+Session persistence is deprecated from the `ShopifyAPI` library gem since [version 12.3.0](https://github.com/Shopify/shopify-api-ruby/blob/main/CHANGELOG.md#version-1230).
 The responsibility of session storage typically is fulfilled by the web framework middleware.
 This API library's focus is on making requests and facilitate session creation.

 ⚠️ If you're not using the [ShopifyApp](https://github.com/Shopify/shopify_app) gem, you may use ShopifyAPI to perform OAuth to create sessions, but you must implement your own session storage method to persist the session information to be used in authenticated API calls.